AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 ### Key encryption {#key-encription}

-To be used by pipelined, the private key must be encrypted.
-Encryption is done using the cryptString Javascript function and must be performed on the same instance as pipelined.
+To be used by [!DNL pipelined], the private key must be encrypted.
+Encryption is done using the cryptString Javascript function and must be performed on the same instance as [!DNL pipelined].

 A sample of private Key encryption with JavaScript is available in this [page](../../integrations/using/pipeline-troubleshooting.md).

 The encrypted private key must be registered in Adobe Campaign.
-You can do it by editing the instance config file in the pipelined element, specifically the authPrivateKey attribute.
+You can do it by editing the instance config file in the [!DNL pipelined] element, specifically the authPrivateKey attribute.

 Example: